perguth/mozweekend_2015/README.md

 - - Why does FF Dev tools still feel so clumsy?!
 - - Why does FF take so much idle CPU, why don't you let websites/webapps sleep?
 Why do I as a user do not have control?
 - - Developer does not suggest possible values.
 Only completion.
 (Unlike Chromium)
+- - Restoring old states is such a pain.
+I often have to fiddle with those `sessionrestore.js` files because `about:sessionrestore` does not work right.

 - ?
 Why is there no FF theme for Chromium?
 - ?
 Default: disable third party cookies @ThomasWaldmann